The17

 The exhibition comprises of printed versions of these scores either framed and hung in the specific places or fly posted at pertinent locations in the city.

-As part of Sensoria Festival 2012, the Site Gallery - 1 Brown Street, Sheffield - will be exhibiting the original scores as well as photographic documentation of the exhibition by Tracey Moberly, and a film by Andy Benfield that explores and documents the process of Ragworts.
+As part of Sensoria Festival 2012, the Site Gallery - 1 Brown Street, Sheffield - exhibited the original scores as well as photographic documentation of the exhibition by Tracey Moberly, and a film by Andy Benfield that explores and documents the process of Ragworts.

-Bill Drummond will be giving a walking and talking lecture on the 21 April.
+Bill Drummond gave a walking and talking lecture on the 21 April.

 Ragworts is also the name of a flowering weed that can be found growing up through the cracked paving stones and waste ground of Sheffield.